SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 ### 3. Itemized Installation

 The table below lists software we use in the short course.
 Unless noted (and especially for `git`) please use the default installation options.
 For **Windows users**, an installer for each item is available at the given download site. **Mac users** are encouraged to use [Homebrew](http://brew.sh){:target="_blank"} -- the missing package manager for OS X -- via the shell.
-Most packages in the list below can be installed with `brew install <package>`, but packages with an * require `brew cask install <package>`.
+Most packages in the list below can be installed with `brew install %package%`, but packages with an * require `brew cask install %package%`.
-**Ubuntu users** may install from the shell with `sudo apt-get install <package>`, and other Linux users are on their own.
+**Ubuntu users** may install from the shell with `sudo apt-get install %package%`, and other Linux users are on their own.

 | Software   | Download Site                                         | Homebrew Package(s)         | Aptitude Package(s)    |
 |------------+-------------------------------------------------------+-----------------------------+------------------------|